 How much insurance am I required to maintain on my vehicle?

-Customers must maintain proper insurance coverage throughout their loan or lease even if the vehicle is not being driven.
-For more information about insurance requirements, please review your contract or consult your auto insurance agent.
+Per your loan or lease contract, proper insurance coverage must be maintained throughout the loan or lease even if the vehicle is not being driven.
+For more information about insurance requirements, please review your contract.

 What should I do if the vehicle is damaged in an accident and can be repaired (was not deemed a total loss)?

 If your vehicle is damaged for any reason, including an accident, please contact your insurance company as soon as possible.